getty-code-camp/session-3/notes.md

 _fallbacks_ when you declare `font-family` properties. `serif` and `sans-serif` are special keywords that will use whatever the system default is on the user's machine -- good to add this one last, as a last resort.

 ---

+[This page](http://www.cssfontstack.com/) is a good list of some common built-in fonts on Mac and PC systems.
+Feel free to use any of these in your CSS, just make sure to define fallbacks for users who don't have them installed.

+---